xraypy/xraylarch/doc/fitting/examples.rst

         amp5:   0 (fixed)
         amp6:   0 (fixed)

-and the result for this fit is shown in Figure :num:`fig-fit5`.
+and the result for this fit is shown in :numref:`fig-fit5`.
 This demonstrates the use of simple constraints for Parameters in fits: we've used an algebraic expression to ensure that the weights for the two components in the fit add to 1.